 What is Super8 film?

-Whenever you see "home movie" footage from the 1960's and 1970s, the chances are that it would have been filmed on the Super-8 format, as this was the main filming medium used at the time.
-Super 8 Wedding Film have become popular in part thanks to the retro-style footage from that era.
+Whenever you see "home movie" footage from the 1960's & 1970s, the chances are that it would have been filmed on the Super-8 format, as this was the main filming platform used at the time.
+Super 8 Wedding Films have become popular in part thanks to the retro-style footage from that era.

 Kodak launched the revolutionary Super-8mm film format in May 1965, with the idea of making film-making available to all.
 It was progression from the earlier formats such as “double” and “Regular-8 film.
 The film itself has smaller perforations down one edge, facilitating a greater area for exposure, and allowing for the later development of an oxide strip to run along the opposite side on to which sound could be recorded.